swiss-territorial-data-lab/proj-rooftops/README.md

 6. `assess_results.py`: evaluates results by comparing them with the ground truth, calculates metrics and tags detections,
 7. `assess_area.py`: calculates the free and occupied surface of each EGID and compares it with the ground truth.

+### Workflow

-The corresponding command lines are provided here below.
+The command lines for the workflow are provided below.

 First, the LiDAR point cloud tiles have to be downloaded with the command below and unzipped by the user.